TheBlep/Le_Engineer_Blog/README.md

 </div>

 - Icons are taken from the [Fontawesome](https://fontawesome.com/) Icon library.
-- Icons are utilised in the footer for social account icons and for now only lead to the main social media website.
+- Icons are utilized in the footer for social account icons and for now only lead to the main social media website.

 ### Colors
 <div align="center">